smcgroarty/gigabyte-z390-gaming-sli/README.md

 # Hackintosh Mojave Installation Documentation
-Primary reference for this guide was from Reddit [Vanilla Install Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/coffee-lake)
+Primary reference for this was from Reddit [Vanilla Install Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/coffee-lake)

+### Updated 8-26-19

+After six months of use, several updates (on version 10.14.6 now) there have been no major issues.
+Some of the minor issues are still there, like no fan speeds, and some other random issues, but overally it works pretty well and renders video faster than my macbook.

 ![alt text](images/AboutThisMac.png "About This Mac")